adrienTchounkeu/bmat-report-isrcs/README.rst

 --------------

-While diving into the solution of this problem, we must, first of all, download the CSV files; Then, observe and come out with all relevant information, and finally, use those information to solve the problem.
+While diving into the solution of this problem, we must, first of all, download the CSV files; Then, observe and come out with all relevant information, and finally, use that information to solve the problem.
 This step is one of the most important steps.
 We can also call it the *Understanding Data* step.
-ALL the information gather from the files :
+ALL the information gathered from the files :

 * files contain several millions of lines